LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Look at the Annotation

 If you get an error in an Action.
 Click on the link and scroll down to view the annotation.
 An example is shown below.
-Most errors have a clear annotation telling you what to do.
+Some errors have a clear annotation telling you what to do.
 If the annotation is not clear to your, please [ask a mentor for help](#where-to-get-help-with-browser-build).

+> Changes at *Apple* led to a number of new errors - these do have have nice annotations.

 ![graphic with an example validate secret error](img/example-annotation.png){width="800"}
 {align="center"}